 A lack of labour presents obvious transportation issues; however, sanctions implemented by government and borders are also having a significant impact on supply chains.
 Presently, governments and health officials are concerned most with the containment of the coronavirus and very limited border crossings are a part of that containment effort.

 “Logistically, transport options are far and few between as airfreight has been significantly reduced.
-In fact, the cargo and passenger airline, Cathay Pacific, has asked all of their 27,000 employees to take turns on three weeks of unpaid leave,” says Randy Chan.
+In fact, the cargo and passenger airline, Cathay Pacific, has asked all of their 27,000 employees to take turns on three weeks of unpaid leave,” says Patrick Ogwu.
 “They too, are struggling in the midst of combating this deadly virus as 90% of the Mainland services were cut.
 The regional lock-down in China and many other countries in Europe have already caused severe disruptions to both inbound and outbound shipments.”

 Customer and Supplier Relationships